-The answer is a definite yes – and they’ll provide cleaner air for a child’s parents as well.
+The answer is a definite yes – and they’ll provide cleaner air for you, too.

 An air purifier helps babies in the following ways:

-- Removes lung-irritating particles and other microbial allergens that are harmful to babies and can cause sickness
+- Removes lung-irritating particles and other microbial allergens that are harmful and can cause sickness

-- Children who are born or develop health problems are especially sensitive to air impurities and need additionally better air
+- Children who are born or develop health problems are especially sensitive to air impurities and need safe, clean air